 Find out what’s happening now and read more by clicking the ‘Latest news’ link below.

-Find out about the eastern leg of Phase Two, which will connect Birmingham to Leeds with intermediate stations in the East Midlands and Sheffield.
+Find out about the eastern leg of Phase Two, which will connect the West Midlands to Leeds and the North East with intermediate stations in the East Midlands and South Yorkshire.

-Find out about the western leg of Phase Two, which will connect Birmingham to Manchester and may also serve a proposed station at Manchester Airport.
+Find out about the western leg of Phase Two, which will connect the West Midlands to Manchester and the North West with a proposed station at Manchester Airport.

-These documents set out the proposed route from the West Midlands to Manchester, Leeds and beyond as at July 2013.
-The information supported the route consultation that ran from July 2013 to January 2014.
+These documents set out the proposed route from the West Midlands to Leeds, Manchester and beyond as at July 2013.
+The information supported the proposed line of route consultation that ran from July 2013 to January 2014.